dwarvesf/WeAreHiring/life/hieu-vu.md

 - duy
 ---

-**Life at Dwarves #6** is all about how Hieu Vu picked up Golang as his favorite programming, and how human factor happens to be the key element that ties him with Dwarves.
+**Life at Dwarves #6** is all about how Hieu Vu ([@vdhieu](https://github.com/vdhieu)) picked up Golang as his favorite programming, and how human factor happens to be the key element that ties him with Dwarves.

-Hieu Vu is currently a Backend Engineer, who was formerly an intern at KMS Technology Corporation.
+[@vdhieu](https://github.com/vdhieu) is currently a Backend Engineer, who was formerly an intern at KMS Technology Corporation.
 Through Aharooms project, his interest for Golang began.
 After 3 years, it’s not just the programming language that he was fond of, but also the human and culture at Dwarves that led to his decision: To go further with Dwarves for its human and the exclusive learning culture.

 ### Python, Java or NodeJS?
 Golang!
 “Back in 2017, Japanese companies were highly rated.
 People strived to go for it.
 Of course, I wasn't an exception.
 I tried my luck by applying for a Japanese tech firm.
 They required an entrance test using the Golang language, which I had no idea about.
 They gave us a 1-week deadline to learn and complete the exercise.
 I failed, obviously.
 But I had no regret.
 That test, by all means, sparked my lucky charm with Golang.